djyuhn/CS5542-ICP/README.md

 # CS5542-ICP
 In Class Programming for CS5542 Big Data Analytics and Applications

+## Folder Structure

-### Each ICP will be in a separate branch and then merged to master when completed.
+Each ICP will be in its own folder
+Folder named 'docs' will hold all documentation for each ICP